lukeryannetnz/manager-readme/README.md

 ## Motivation for this document

-I'm a developer who likes writing documentation.
+I'm a developer at heart who likes writing documentation.
 I also like to read the manual to learn how things work (before I take them apart).
 Humans, specifically managers are complex systems which you can't (legally) take apart so this is my light-hearted attempt to make interactions with me easier.
 ## My role

 Caveat: I'm new here so I'm still figuring this out.

-My two objectives are to recruit a talented* engineering team and retain them.
-Two of the primary ways I do this are by sharing information that provides context and giving candid feedback.
+My two objectives are to recruit and retain an engineering team that can rapidly create customer value, ship and operate a high quality product.
+The primary ways I do this are by sharing information that provides context and giving candid feedback.

-*where talented means able to rapidly create customer value, ship and operate a high quality product.
 ## What do I value most?

 I value autonomy and work to foster an environment that supports it.
 Wherever possible I will seek to challenge, question and push you; not instruct or do it for you.
 If you directly ask for my opinion or advice, of course I'll be forthcoming.